vanzll/vanzll.github.io/_pages/about.md

 I am currently interested in:

-- Alignment of Visual Generation via Post-training, specifically from the perspective of understanding the generation dynamics of Flow-style models (like DiT).
+- Alignment of Visual Generation via Post-training, specifically from the perspective of understanding the generation dynamics of Flow-based models (like DiT).
 - World Models.
-I am interested in the DiT-AR mixed architecture as the generation backbone
+I am currently more interested in the DiT-AR mixed architecture as the generation backbone
 - Agentic Systems.
 However, I am focusing more on the "agentic sense", rather than viewing "agentic AI" as a research domain.
 For example, an interesting question of mine will be:  how to make world models truly valuable in applications via the agentic engineering?

 Always enjoy collaborating with talents, plz reach out if you are interested!